ashlynpark/OTA_client/README.md

 # PilotTerm Online
 Run diagnostic commands over WiFi to EVSE.
 Please contact Ell Park on Teams if you have any questions.

+Currently, you must be connected to Rogue Three WiFi in order to communicate with EVSE.

 ## Installation